Earn money for college!The following organizations are a great way to look for scholarships:

 - What steps can you take to be a better and safer driver as well as help others become safer on the road?

 UNIGO - 10k Scholarship

-Imagine a historical figure is brought back to life.
-Who is it?
-What's their favorite mobile app?
-(250 words or less).
-Open to students as young as 13 years of age.
+2020 was a year to be remembered.
+What will you remember most about 2020 and why is it important to you?
+(250 words or less) Open to students as young as 13 years of age.
 Students must plan to attend an accredited U.S. Institution by 2025.

 To be eligible for this scholarship students must be a US resident attending a public, parochial, private or home school in grades 9-12.
 3 awards of $5,000 each.
 To participate, students must submit an original 800- to 1,200-word essay based on an event, person, philosophy or ideal associated with the American Revolution, Declaration of Independence, or the framing of the United States Constitution.
 Each student’s essay will be judged based upon its historical accuracy, clarity, organization, grammar and spelling, and documentation.